 Oh yes, this is how the waters look like.
 The Phi Phi Islands are one of the most famous islands in Thailand.
 We took a boat trip to Maya Bay and we had a couple of stops on other beaches.
 The water is so clear and azure.
 Would go there anytime.
 It is also a perfect place for snorkeling and we saw many cute fish almost everywhere.

 Maya Bay has become the main tourist attraction of Phi Phi and many travelers want to see this beautiful spot.
 This was the spot where “The Beach” with Leonardo Di Caprio was filmed in 1999.
 Many tourists take this movie as the inspiration for their trip to Thailand.
 At this moment Maya Bay is closed to the due restoration of the island.
 The overload of incoming tourists (especially the ones on big motorboats) took a tremendous toll on this piece of paradise.
 But you can still see the beach from the boat and admire beautiful 100-meter high cliffs on three sides.

 Would you dare?
 You can’t say that you have been to Thailand if you haven’t tried at least once some of the nasty creatures they sell to eat 😀

-Eating crazy bugs is one the of those unique experiences in Thailand you will remember forever.
-If you are in Bangkok, check out the Khao San Road and you will see plenty crazy stands that offer different sorts of insects and other critters such as: scorpions, snakes, worms and many different types of beetles.
-Make sure you have some drink with it so the beetle won’t get stuck in your throat 😀 Not everyone can say that they have tried scorpion, so when you dare you have every reason to be proud 😀
+Eating crazy bugs is one of those unique experiences in Thailand you will remember forever.
+If you are in Bangkok, check out the Khao San Road and you will see plenty of crazy stands that offer different sorts of insects and other critters such as scorpions, snakes, worms and many different types of beetles.
+Make sure you have some drink with it so the beetle won’t get stuck in your throat 😀 Not everyone can say that they have tried scorpion, so when you dare you to have every reason to be proud 😀

 Tip: If unsure, ask the seller to try it first!